 Divorce can have a lasting impact on the lives of everyone who is involved.
-At Lerner Poole, our family law lawyers have a combined 50 years of experience assisting individuals in San Francisco and elsewhere in the Bay Area.
+At Lerner Poole & Stewart, LLP, our family law lawyers have a combined 30 years of experience assisting individuals throughout the Bay Area.
 Our firm uses a sophisticated approach in protecting our client's interests with regard to all aspects of divorce, including child support, child custody, high asset community property disputes, and complex family law matters.
 We understand that divorce can be a disruptive process, and we aim to help clients maintain their sense of normalcy.

 Our principals are both certified Family Law Specialists.
 Stacey Poole possesses a master's degree in tax and is also recognized by Super Lawyers magazine.
 Kristine Stewart has received extensive training in mediation and other alternative dispute resolution processes.
 We draw upon our education and experience to understand the emotional and financial conflicts that accompany many divorces.
 Our San Francisco family law attorneys also rely on a wide network of financial and mental health professionals when appropriate for our clients.

 Family law matters include divorce, child custody, child support, alimony, paternity, and property division.
 Any of these matters can become a source of conflict.
 In the San Francisco Bay Area, many couples are going through high-asset divorces, which can be very complicated, particularly if one spouse is an entrepreneur.
 Generally, traditional litigation is highly adversarial, and some people find it anxiety-inducing.
 In some cases, it can be helpful to use a method of alternative dispute resolution, such as mediation or collaboration.
 It is critical to retain an experienced attorney who can provide advice on the options that may be available to you.Divorce